-The BBC and BT share will share TV rights to the competition until 2021.
+The BBC and BT share will share TV rights to the competition for this season.
 The two broadcasters will share the top picks for each round and one semi-final match, with both channels showing the final on 23 May.

-BT Sport is also now offering Monthly Passes, considered to be a direct competitor to Now TV.
+BT Sport also offers Monthly Passes, considered to be a direct competitor to Now TV's Sky Sports Pass.
 For £25 a month, you can now get unlimited access to BT Sport contract-free, including the 4K-enabled BT Sport Ultimate.
 The flexibility across devices remains, as it can be used on all the Smart TVs, consoles, tablets and phones that are available to paid subscribers.
 See all the details here.

 FA Cup fixture list

 There's a handy guide to all the upcoming games on the FA website.
 Here are the remaining fifth-round ties:

 - Wolves vs Southampton - KO 17.30 - BT Sport 1

 - Barnsley vs Chelsea - KO 20.00 - BBC One/BBC iPlayer